 “We’ve been trying to find which bug to use first, then work out the delivery system.”

 Further trials are ongoing this season, which will be the last of the current project.
 “If we get the same data for a second year, we would be interested in talking to the research consortium about continuing and possibly commercialising successful bacteria strains,” he concluded.

-is attempting to bring some science to the use of plant growth-promoting rhizobacteria, according to Nicolaus von Wirén, a researcher in plant nutrition from the University of Hohenheim
+The RHIBAC research projectis attempting to bring some science to the use of plant growth-promoting rhizobacteria, according to Nicolaus von Wirén, a researcher in plant nutrition from the University of Hohenheim.

 It had been difficult to produce consistent results using bacteria for either their nitrogen-fixing ability or growth-promotion properties in the past, he said.